mohammad-alghazawi/Cartesian-Robot-Manipulator/README.md

 ---

 ## 📌 Overview
-This repository presents one of my MSc project at the **University of Debrecen**:
+This repository presents one of my MSc projects at the **University of Debrecen**:
 the design and dynamic analysis of a **3-DOF Cartesian robotic manipulator** for payload transfer.

 📄 [Full Project Report (PDF)](Docs/CartesianManipulator_Report.pdf)